 Have you ever experienced such a wall [obstacle] in your life that you feel it’s 100 miles thick?
 Literally.
 You know there is more, much more for you to experience just on the other side of this tremendous obstacle, (and you know it’s an obstacle because it’s creating unnecessary confusion, some ongoing chaos, prevention, delays, and everything you KNOW to be true and right and noble and good is being challenged?)
 After a while, this “wall” can play havoc on your mind-set – your faith – your drive – and your zeal.
 Why?
 Because walls (obstacles in our path placed there either by the enemy or by God to test our faith) are allowed or designed to be a time when our faith in God is not only made more clear to us, but is strengthened.

 Just like with the wall of Jericho when the children of Israel were told to go claim their inheritance.
 They KNEW what was on the other side of the fortified wall of Jericho because the Lord told them.
-And yet,….smack-dab-square-in-the-middle of their determination, obedience, and zeal they find a wall – not some small hurdle to climb – but a massive thousand-ton seemingly immovable rock solid wall blocking them from possessing and experiencing what was rightfully theirs.
+And yet,….smack-dab-square-in-the-middle of their zeal they find a wall – not some small hurdle to climb – but a massive thousand-ton seemingly immovable rock solid wall blocking them from possessing and experiencing what was rightfully theirs.